KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

     * When the trigger runs, if a record was flagged in a static set as having already been processed by this trigger, it will check to see if the value persisted in the database is less than that in the static variable.
 If so, then it knows that the results of its initial run were discarded and that it should not be blocked from executing.
     * Requires a custom field on object.
 * Pros
-    * This works for the use cases tested above.
+    * This works for all test cases in AccountTriggerHandlerBaseTest.
 * Cons
     * Requires a custom field on object.
     * Could run into an edge case of its own if Salesforce trigger performance improves and it could be realistic for a trigger's initial execution and it's re-execution to occur in the same millisecond.